patricknelson/svelte-retag/README.md

 ## Why?

 Svelte already allows you to compile your components to custom elements.
-However, it's missing features that we want to add support for:
+However, it's missing a few extra features:

 * Svelte 3: You have to use shadow DOM (no light DOM compatibility at all)
 * Svelte 4: You cannot use slots in the light DOM (https://github.com/sveltejs/svelte/issues/8963), which also means no